bcgov/ocp-sso/k6/README.md

 - **k6 client**: a public client to test user login
 - **api-test client**: a service account client to test API requests

+To have the above setup, refer to [doc](https://github.com/BCDevOps/keycloak-admin/blob/master/keycloak_realm_builder/scripts/custom_usage/readme.md#steps-to-run) and obtain the info following the instruction there.

 ## Running the Test Cases